Authored by: Roy P. Kozupsky, Esq.

 How prophetic.
 Recently while driving my car to a meeting, I was listening to a news radio station discuss the current administration’s long term goals to raise all sorts of taxes.
 I quickly got bored (or maybe demoralized), so I hit the next button on my dial only to find my favorite rock station playing that witty Beatles song, written by George Harrison in 1966, entitled “Taxman.”

-Shortly after George Harrison’s death, I was reminded of a song he wrote in 1966 entitled “Taxman.”
-The lyrics are scathing, but true.
-And for our clients, a healthy and even humorous dose of reality about the American tax system: that even upon your death the government can levy a substantial and confiscatory tax.
-That’s the bad news.
-The good news is that with careful attention to planning, these estate taxes can be substantially mitigated, or in the great majority of instances, eliminated.
+The lyrics are humorous, but for our clients a healthy dose of reality about the American tax system: that even upon your death the government can levy a substantial and confiscatory tax.

 A TIME OF UNCERTAINTY

 Trust & Estate lawyers have been keenly aware that many of former President Bush’s estate tax policies from 2001 may be coming within the crosshairs of the Obama administration.
 Rumors abound (and maybe they are just that) that popular estate planning strategies, such as split interest trusts (GRATs & Qualified Personal Residence Trusts, just to name a few) may either be substantially curtailed or be facing the guillotine.
 The laws enacted in 2001 provided for our current $3.5 million dollar estate exemption which is due to expire next year and then (if no further Congressional action is taken) in 2011, to revert back to a $1 million dollar exemption.
 Most clients remain skeptical about the prospects of any estate tax repeal.